88250/liandi/README_en_US.md

 <a href="https://github.com/88250/liandi/blob/master/README.md">中文</a>
 </p>

-**Status: We are developing the Markdown block-level reference feature, please go to [here](https://github.com/88250/liandi/issues/87) to view the feature description and make suggestions :heart:**

 ## 💡 Introduction

 LianDi Note is an open source desktop note application that supports Windows, Mac and Linux.